Let a Top Raleigh Workers Comp Lawyer Help You Recover Your Benefits

 After an injury, workers are required to report the injury to their employer.
 The employer may have medical staff available on site for an employee to see, but this is not always the case.
 For all employees, it is important to seek medical attention promptly.
 Notify the medical staff that the injury was work-related.

 After being treated by medical staff, employees must provide notice of the injury in writing to their employer.
-Notice must be given within 30 days of the accident or becoming aware of the injury.
+The notice must be given within 30 days of the accident or becoming aware of the injury.
 The notice should include the date, time and a short description of the injury.

 In North Carolina, injured workers have the option of providing this written notice by providing the employer a copy of Form 18.
 Form 18 is required by the North Carolina Industrial Commission to file a workers’ comp claim.
 Injured workers who fail to give timely notice to their employer and to file a claim with the North Carolina Industrial Commission risk losing the right to recover.
 Both steps are critical to preserving your claim.